I am a Remote Sensing Data Scientist

 A.Sc.
 Univ. of Burgundy, Dijon (France), 2005, Biology

-Lead Research Scientist (private sector) (since 2024)
+Asst.
+Vice President, Lead Research Scientist (private sector) (since 2024)

-Assistant Professor, Dept. of Geology, U. at Buffalo (until 2018)
+Asst.
+Professor, Dept. of Geology, U. at Buffalo

 **Student first-author under direct advising/mentoring *Collaboration with student first-author